 We are committed to tackling Anti-Social Behaviour (ASB) and supporting victims and witnesses.
-We know that anti-social behaviour can affect a person's quality of life and is often targeted at the most vulnerable people in our community.
+We know that ASB can affect a person's quality of life and is often targeted at the most vulnerable people in our community.

 What is Anti-Social Behaviour?